LLNL/blt/docs/external_dependencies.rst

 .. note::
-  While we have tried to ensure that BLT chooses the correct setup information for MPI, but there are several niche cases where the default behavior is insufficient.
+  While we have tried to ensure that BLT chooses the correct setup information for MPI, there are several niche cases where the default behavior is insufficient.
 We have provided several available override variables:
   BLT_MPI_COMPILE_FLAGS, BLT_MPI_INCLUDES, BLT_MPI_LIBRARIES, and BLT_MPI_LINK_FLAGS.
   BLT also has the variable ENABLE_FIND_MPI which turns off all CMake's FindMPI